airshipit/sip/docs/api/sipcluster.md

 Includes artifacts to associate with each defined namespace Such as :
 - Roles for the Nodes
-- Flavor for theh Nodes image
+- Flavor for the Nodes image
-- Scheduling expectations
+- Anti-affinity expectations
 - Scale of the group of Nodes</p>
 <div class="md-typeset__scrollwrap">
 <div class="md-typeset__table">